 Looking for other opportunities to practice the Dharma on the Olympic Peninsula?
-Here are some suggestions:
+Here are some suggestions with additional links below:

 KALA POINT: Every Monday night from 5:30 to 6:30, a peer-led meditation sit is offered at Kala Point.
 Participants arrive in silence and begin sitting promptly at 5:30 for 45 minutes.
 At 6:15 there is a short reading, and the sit ends by singing the Metta (Loving Kindness) Chant.
 All leave in silence.